Not dreaming at moment of understanding—even in a dream

 Can there be no doubt in a dream?
 [Yes.]

-Exactly the same, mind-door; not seeing, not hearing, not smelling, not touching; only thinking.
-[But like the arahat, he has no dreams anymore.]
+Exactly the same: at the mind-door, there is no seeing, no hearing, no smelling, and no touching — only thinking.
+[But like the Arahant, he has no dreams anymore.]

-And before becoming arahat, can there be good dreams?
-[Yes, there can be the dreaming about deva, that's what I've heard.]
+And before becoming an Arahant, can there be good dreams?
+[Yes, there can be dreaming about devas; that's what I've heard.]

-Or about teaching, talking, discussing Dhamma with someone.
-Not about killing, stealing, hating, harming.
-Can there be dreaming about talking Dhamma with others?
+Or about teaching, talking, and discussing the Dhamma with someone — not about killing, stealing, hating, or harming.
+Can there be dreaming about talking about the Dhamma with others?
 [Yes.]

 Is it wholesome or unwholesome dreaming?
 [Even now...]